oraqlle/cpp-book/src/ch03-common-concepts/data-types.md

 ### Integer Types

 An *integer* is a whole number.
-C++ has a few different integer types which have diffenent bit widths.
+C++ has a few different integer types which have different bit widths.
 The default `int` is 32-bits wide on most platforms.
 By default integer types are signed ie. they can represent both positive and negative numbers.
 If you need unsigned numbers we can use the `unsigned` qualifier.